SIOTLAB/EdgeConnectedMCUSec/README.md

 ## Navigation

 To navigate to source code, choose a project (i.e UnoI2C) and select the `Core` directory for non-secure projects or the `Secure` directory and then the `Core` directory for secure projects.
-Within `Core` there should be an `Src` folder which contains the code used to build the selected application.
+Within `Core` there should be an `Src` folder which contains the code used to in the selected application.

 ## Getting Started